crane-cloud/backend/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been merged and published in downstream modules

-# Screenshots

-Add relevant screenshots incase they are relevant